andrewayoub/vehicles-monitor/README.md

 docker-compose up
 ```

+for steps to run each component separately please see the docs of each component

 ## Problem definition

 You are working to company which has a number of vehicles belongs to a number of customer,